 DEFINITION

 The word ‘navigate’ is derived from the Latin words navis, meaning ship, and agere, meaning to move or direct.
 The common definition of navigation establishes that it is the science of getting a craft or person from one place to another.
-In this document, ‘navigation’ means the determination and prediction of spacecraft trajectories and attitudes.
+In this document, ‘navigation’ is the process used to find the present and future position, orbit and orientation of a spacecraft using a series of measurements.
+For purposes of this document, orientation and maneuver information are included as part of the spacecraft navigation process.

 SPACECRAFT NAVIGATION PROCESS